All Episodes

 Well, here we're now talking about retributive justice.

-And we get comments sometimes that directly approve it and comments that suggest that they're approving it or that you don't have to feel as bad because this person was killed because they were rich as opposed to that person who was poor.
+or that you don't have to feel as bad because this person was killed because they were rich as opposed to that person who was poor.

 I don't see anything in the fifth commandment.

-One more serious than the other because it leads to violence.
+sad indication of how we've become how we have defined deviancy down, one more serious than the other because it leads to violence.

 But there is certainly a justification of violence against people that these left-wingers hate.

-And you've got to say, when you look at the violence that's going on, although there is some violence from the far right, and it's got to be 80, 90% from the left, without any doubt.
+And you've got to say when you look at the violence that's going on, although there is some violence from the far right, and it's got to be 80, 90% from the left, without any doubt.

 You look at the difference between the riots in 2020 that took place all over America, in which 20, 30 people died, billions of dollars in damage.

-And the people that died were the Trump supporters, for which there's been no justice, retributive or otherwise.
+And the people that died were the Trump supporters, for which there's been no justice, retributive or otherwise, just complete ignoring of the murder of Ashley Babbitt.

-Nobody's even willing to investigate it.
+Nobody's even going to investigate it.

 One investigation that took place was a joke.

-They never even asked the police officer the most important question was he in fear for his life.
+They never even asked the police officer the most important question, was he in fear for his life?

 Well, he couldn't have been in fear for his life.